NeuralDMD: Interpretable Neural Representation of Dynamics from Sparse and Noisy Measurements: Discussion

+We introduce \neuralDMD, a simulation-free and interpretable framework for recovering spatio-temporal dynamics from sparse, noisy, and indirect observations while enabling forecasting beyond the observation window.
+Although we demonstrated the method using image domain and sparse Fourier measurements, the framework naturally extends to arbitrary differentiable observation operators, including dynamic acquisition processes whose measurements evolve on the same timescale as the underlying scene.
+By combining neural representations with the inductive bias of dynamical systems, NeuralDMD consistently outperforms conventional neural representations.
+A key feature of NeuralDMD is its explicit low-rank dynamical structure.
+Although the modeled dynamics are linear, many complex systems admit accurate low-dimensional approximations over finite time windows, yielding interpretable modes and spectra that capture their dominant spatio-temporal behavior.

-We thank S. Nousias, A. Broderick, M. Shalaby, A. Fuentes, M. Foschi, S. Rashidi, R. Dahale, D. Posselt, and M. Als for helpful comments.
-AL's work is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
-This work was supported by the Ontario Research Fund – Research Excellence under Project Number RE012-045.
+More broadly, we believe \neuralDMD is particularly relevant for scientific imaging problems where the governing physics remains uncertain and faithful simulations are unavailable.
+In these settings, learning dynamics directly from observations allows the data to inform, refine, or challenge existing physical models rather than constraining inference to the behavior pre-encoded in simulations.
+We view this as an important step toward imaging algorithms that not only reconstruct phenomena but also help reveal the underlying physics and enable scientific discovery. \paragraph{Acknowledgements.} We thank S. Nousias, A. Broderick, M. Shalaby, A. Fuentes, M. Foschi, S. Rashidi, R. Dahale, D. Posselt, and M. Als for helpful comments, and E. Schnetter and D. Lang for their provision of computational resources.
+A. Levis’s work is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+This work was also supported by the Ontario Research Fund – Research Excellence under Project Number RE012-045.